Boberle90l/Pulsar-engine-v1/README.md

 #next steps

-1tests on the first prototype
+1. tests on the first prototype
-2creating of sketches
+2. creating of sketches
-optimizing of the prototype so it runs perfectly in the end creation of an webside for full documentation of other and future projekts
+3. optimizing of the prototype so it runs perfectly in the end
+4. creation of an webside for full documentation of other and future projekts

 #why do i do all of this